Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 }

-Use ${VAR:-default} syntax for defaults.
-Keep sensitive values like API keys in environment variables.
+Use ${VAR:-default} for defaults, and keep sensitive values like API keys in environment variables.

-You can expose Claude Code itself as an MCP server:
+You can turn Claude Code itself into an MCP server:

 claude mcp serve

-Connect from Claude Desktop to use Claude Code’s tools (file reading, editing, etc.):
+Connect it to Claude Desktop to use Claude Code’s tools (file read, edit, etc.) from Claude Desktop:

 {